fredstro/hilbertmodgroup/README.md

 `make examples`
 `make docker-examples`
 which will start up a Jupyter notebook server from sagemath either locally or in a docker container.

 ## Community Guidelines

 ### How to Contribute?
-- Open an issue on GitHub and create a pull / merge request.
+- Open an issue on GitHub and create a pull / merge request against the `develop` branch.
 ### How to report an issue or a problem?
-- Open an issue on GitHub.
+- First check if the issue is resolved in the `develop` branch.
+If not, open an issue on GitHub.
 ### How to seek help and support?
 - Contact the maintainer, Fredrik Stromberg, at: fredrik314@gmail.com (alternatively at fredrik.stromberg@nottingham.ac.uk)